 This is one in a series of profiles of legislative newcomers.

-- District 8 is a swing district (37 percent Democratic, 36 percent Republican and 27 percent nonpartisan or other in the 2018 election).
+- District 42 is a safe Democratic district (46 percent Democratic, 24 percent Republican and 30 percent nonpartisan or other).

 ON NEVADA AND THE ISSUES:

-What are your top priorities for the 2019 legislative session?
+What are your top three priorities for the 2019 legislative session?

 What programs/parts of the state government could be cut?
 What programs/areas need more funding in 2019?

 Education in our state is lagging behind at a jaw-dropping pace.
 We need to adequately fund our state’s public school system, explore better methodologies for delivering education, modernize traditional classroom instruction, reduce class sizes, and pay educators appropriately for the quality education we expect them to deliver.

 We must also increase funding for support programs that need it.
 In addition, it’s equally important to have accountability measures in place to ensure that funds go to the intended programs so that we, as a state, maximize the returns on our investment.
 Part of that entails exploring ways to identify and prevent waste, fraud and abuse of public resources.